NVM Express: Comparison with AHCI

 The Advanced Host Controller Interface (AHCI) has the benefit of wide software compatibility, but has the downside of not delivering optimal performance when used with SSDs connected via the PCI Express bus.
 As a logical-device interface, AHCI was developed when the purpose of a host bus adapter (HBA) in a system was to connect the CPU/memory subsystem with a much slower storage subsystem based on rotating magnetic media.
 As a result, AHCI introduces certain inefficiencies when used with SSD devices, which behave much more like RAM than like spinning media.

 The NVMe device interface has been designed from the ground up, capitalizing on the lower latency and parallelism of PCI Express SSDs, and complementing the parallelism of contemporary CPUs, platforms and applications.
 At a high level, the basic advantages of NVMe over AHCI relate to its ability to exploit parallelism in host hardware and software, manifested by the differences in command queue depths, efficiency of interrupt processing, the number of uncacheable register accesses, etc., resulting in various performance improvements.

+NVMe uses Autonomous Power State Transition (APST) power management mechanism, which allows multiple PSx states; PS0 state and PS1 state are mandatory.
+AHCI uses Aggressive Link Power Management (ALPM) mechanism.

 The table below summarizes high-level differences between the NVMe and AHCI logical-device interfaces.